-Individual show tickets are $12/members and $15/non-members.
-Two free passes to the Writing Show are included with an Individual Membership or upgrade to the Writing Show Membership to receive nine months of shows for a savings of $47.
+Individual show tickets are $10/members and $12/non-members.
+Two free passes to the Writing Show are included with an Individual Membership.
+You can also purchase a Season Pass to receive eight shows for $80 (the ninth show is free for everyone).

 Last Wednesday of every month from January through September